 - Use Salesforce to manage logistics for large outreach campaigns, create and update contact lists, and ensure integrity of donor and prospect information

-- Other departmental support, including the following:
+- Other departmental support, which may include the following:

-- Prepare mailings to donors and prospects, including in-house stewardship materials and direct mail campaigns
+- Prepare mailings to donors and prospects

 - Bachelor’s degree